Mild head injury and concussion

 Post-concussion syndrome (PCS)

 The effects of a concussion can be anything but mild to the person concerned.
-They can include nausea, headaches, dizziness, impaired concentration, memory problems, extreme tiredness, intolerance to light and noise, and can lead to anxiety and depression.
+The symptoms can include nausea, headaches, dizziness, impaired concentration, memory problems, extreme tiredness, intolerance to light and noise, and can lead to anxiety and depression.
 When problems like this persist, they are often called post-concussion syndrome.

 What are the symptoms of post-concussion syndrome?